wallarm/product-documentation/docs/2.14/waf-installation/nginx-plus.md

 To run postanalytics and process the requests on the same server, the following packages are required:

 * `nginx-plus-module-wallarm` for the NGINX Plus-Wallarm module
-* `wallarm-node` for the postanalytics module, Tarantool database and additional NGINX Plus-Wallarm packages
+* `wallarm-node` for the postanalytics module, Tarantool database, and additional NGINX Plus-Wallarm packages

 === "Debian"
     ```bash